GamesCreed

 However, Air Twister does not have you shooting off single shots all that often.
 Instead, you’ll typically have several enemies in a row or some formation, so you swipe the screen through all your enemies so your princess character can target them all and fire off some homing shots.
 If you tap an enemy, you will hit them.
 So, Air Twister does not require precision aiming.
 If you can tap them once, you can hit them!

 Other than that, though, there isn’t much to the game.
 Air Twister is quite barebones.
 There are some additional modes, such as a boss rush mode, but you’ll mostly just be doing the regular run.
 And the regular run can be a bit annoying if you were hoping to just make your way through it because every time you die, you have to start from the beginning.
-So, presumably, they were going for a roguelike-type thing, but there’s no randomized loot or upgrades of that kind, so… it doesn’t really work.
+So, presumably, they were going for a roguelike-type thing, but there’s no randomized loot or upgrades of that kind, so… it doesn’t work.

 Air Twister, Gameplay, Screenshots, Female Protagonist, GamesCreed

 There is, however, a permanent upgrade system that is mostly just for cosmetic and health upgrades.
-There are the occasional abilities to unlock, but they’re not particularly special in any way.
+There are occasional abilities to unlock, but they’re not particularly special in any way.
 But upgrading your health and having the occasional new ability may get you further through the game.
 You’re unlikely to finish a run of Air Twister on your first attempt, so if you enjoy repetitively trying something until you get it right, then Air Twister is for you!

-If that is not the case, then it is not for you, as Air Twister is repetitious.
+If that is not the case, then it is not for you, as Air Twister is repetitive.
 You will always be doing the same thing, repeating the same actions, and fighting the same enemies.
 Over and over.
 Which isn’t necessarily a bad thing if that is your thing!

 Lastly, it’s worth mentioning the fact that the game is, for a mobile game, rather pretty.
 Sure, it doesn’t have the fidelity of high-end PC games, and it’s not that anyone expects that, but it looks good for something played on a phone.
 Air Twister’s visuals are the closest to AAA the mobile market typically gets, so if you want a game that looks pretty good for a mobile device, plays well, and will likely take several hours to finish, give it a go!